jpulakka/nordpool_diff/README.md

 ![Diff example](diff_example.png)

 ## Normalize
-Sensors with `filter_type: rectangle` or `filter_type: triangle` have an output that is proportional to the variations in of the electricyt price.
+Sensors with `filter_type: rectangle` or `filter_type: triangle` have an output that is proportional to the variations in of the electricity price.
 The greater variation, the greater the output.
 If a thermostat is intended to vary +/-2 degrees under normal price variations, it may start varying much more if the price variations are larger than normal.
 It doesn't make sense for a thermostat to be adjusted with +/-20 deg C, no matter how the electricity prices varies.

 `normalize` addresses this problem.
 Options include:
 * `normalize: max_min_sqrt_max`: **Recommended**.
 Output of the filter is multiplied by square root of maximum price of the next `filter_length` hours and divided by maximum minus minimum price of the next `filter_length` hours.
 Think about it this way: